 There are no changes being made to the goals, actions, or outcomes for the 2023-2024 school year.
-A new metric was added to LCAP to address chronic absenteeism int he students with disabilities sub group.
-This addition was added to meet the requirements of ATSI.

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.